lonelycode/tyk-io-site-content/dashboard-v0-9/security/organisations.md

 To add a new organisation via the command line, simply start the analytics application with the `--neworg` flag.
 Then follow the instructions on screen.

-**Note:** due to a known bug, multi-ork organisation names are NOT supported, if you want to enter a multi-word Organisation name, please remember to enclose it in quotation marks: `"`.
+**Note:** due to a known bug, multi-word organisation names are NOT supported, if you want to enter a multi-word Organisation name, please remember to enclose it in quotation marks: `"`.